kimutaimeshack/GhanianNaming_Determination/README.md

 ### Setup Instruction
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
-2. Use this command to clone (`git clone https://github.com/kimutaimeshack/Meshack_Portfolio.git`)
+2. Use this command to clone (`https://github.com/kimutaimeshack/GhanianNaming_Determination.git`)
 3. This will clone the repositoty into your local folder
 *********
 ### How to contribute